schulle4u/multideck/docs/documentation-en.md

 * Start/Stop Recording (Ctrl+R): Starts live recording of the output mixer.
 If no output directory has been set in the program options, the program will ask for a directory before starting the recording.
 * Start/stop livestream (F8): Sends the mixer output to an Icecast server.
 Configure live streaming data in the program options first.
 * Audio Effects (Ctrl+Shift+E): Opens a window for configuring audio effects and VST plugins.
+* Sleep timer (Ctrl+Shift+I): This allows you to stop the playback after a configured number of minutes and, optionally, shut down the computer.
 * Options (Ctrl+Shift+O): Opens the program settings.

 #### Help